Leonardite

 Oleic acids are soluble in alcoholic compounds, not in acids or bases.
 They are less stable compounds than humic acids.

-Humic substances - give stability to humus
+Humic substances - give stability to your soil

 Humins are formed from molecules formed during the decomposition of organic materials (e.g. cellulose and lignin) by first breaking down plant residues into very small molecules and then reacting with each other to form giant, stable molecules.
-These humic compounds, as a kind of fat-like substance, do not dissolve, giving the humus its stability.
+These humic compounds, as a kind of fat-like substance, do not dissolve, giving the soil its stability.

 The humic compounds increase the anion-binding capacity of the soil, which means that nitrite, nitrate, sulphite and phosphite are retained in the soil in an absorbable form and do not leach out below the root zone!